mattrmiller/go-mana-test/USAGE.md

 ```
  - name: Defines the name of your project.
  - tests: Defines the path to your [test files](#test-file), relative to the path this project file is in.
- - globals: Defiles key/value global [variables](#variables) that can be later used in your tests.
+ - globals: Defines key/value global [variables](#variables) that can be later used in your tests.

 ## Test File
 The test file defines a single test for your project.
 Here is an example of a test file.